chingachleung/LLMbenchmarking/README.md

 Each task is a folder in `MLAgentBench/benchmarks/`, under which the `env/` folder contains files that the research agent will see at the beginning, and `script/` folder contains additional hidden files such as `prepare.py` for downloading data and `eval.py` for evaluation.

-# Agents

-We currently support variants of our research agent along with langchain and autogpt agents.
-See `run_experiments.sh` for their commands.